 - Which is the rarest personality type?

-- What do MBTI type letters stand for?
+- What do the personality type letters stand for?

 If you do not know what your personality type is, simply take our free personality test to find out.

-If you take the Myers-Briggs personality test, your personality type will be an acronym made of four letters: ESTJ, ISTJ, ENTJ, INTJ, ESTP, ISTP, ENTP, INTP, ESFJ, ISFJ, ENFJ, INFJ, ESFP, ISFP, ENFP, or INFP.
+If you take the 16 personalities test, your personality type will be an acronym made of four letters: ESTJ, ISTJ, ENTJ, INTJ, ESTP, ISTP, ENTP, INTP, ESFJ, ISFJ, ENFJ, INFJ, ESFP, ISFP, ENFP, or INFP.

-What do the letters stand for in the Myers-Briggs test?
+What do the letters stand for in the 16 personalities test?
 According to Carl G. Jung’s theory of psychological types, your personality type is determined by your Preferences:

 - Introvert stands for “I”,